Nation's Library

-Located inside the Presidential Complex, the Library is 125,000 square meters and can accommodate up to 5,000 readers at a time.
+Located inside the Presidential Complex at Ankara, the Library is 125,000 square meters and can accommodate up to 5,000 readers at a time.
 The library building is decorated with white and pink marble, designed with traditional Seljuk, Ottoman and contemporary motifs.

 History

-The Library project was spearheaded by President Recep Tayyip Erdoğan in 2016 through the efforts of Turkish intellectuals, librarians, and NGOs, and inaugurated in February 2020.
+The Library project was led by President Recep Tayyip Erdoğan in 2016 through the efforts of Turkish intellectuals, librarians, and NGOs, and inaugurated in February 2020.

-The Presidential Library is the largest single library investment in the history of Turkish Republic.
+The Nation's Library is the largest single library investment in the history of Turkish Republic.
 It also is the first library in Turkey to use integrated book conveyor system.

 Famous patrons

 People who donated to the Library from their personal collection include: